top of page

 Where to See Fall Leaves in Asheville—A Local’s Perspective

-Living in Asheville, right on mother nature’s threshold, you learn to notice the signs of the seasons.
+Living in Asheville, the signs of the seasons are easy to catch.
 The rusty tinge on the edge of the leaves.
 Plastic gourds piled up in the grocery stores.
 Candy corn boasting a new pumpkintastic flavor.
 Hippies howling at the moon in celebration of the equinox.

 Image from Unsplash